 Kübler-Ross’s Model in Five Stages

-This type of change management process emphasizes the importance of employees’ desires and needs and encourages the manager or employer to gain a deep understanding of their employees.
+This type of change management process emphasizes the importance of employees’ desires and needs and encourages managers or employers to gain a deep understanding of their employees.
 (You might recognize this model if you or someone you love has ever gone to therapy or been through a recovery program!)

 Benefits of Change Management Process

-If you want to keep your business in line with the times and continue to be successful and productive, educating yourself and recognizing the needs of your company is the first step.
+If you want to keep your business in step with the times and continue to be successful and productive, educating yourself and recognizing your company’s needs is the first step.

-Then, recognizing the needs, strengths, and weaknesses of your team can be combined with the above knowledge to keep employees or team members happy and productive in the process.
+Then, recognizing the needs, strengths, and weaknesses of your team, combined with the above knowledge, can help keep employees or team members happy and productive.

-Becoming a manager or team leader who effects positive change in a positive way will mean that everyone benefits and that these positive changes trickle down to every sector of the company and every person involved.
+Becoming a manager or team leader who drives positive change will mean that everyone benefits, and that these changes trickle down to every sector of the company and every person involved.

-Once you have implemented change once, you will learn valuable lessons because the need for it is sure to come up often throughout your time as a leader and manager!
+Once you have implemented change, you will learn valuable lessons, because the need for it is sure to arise often throughout your time as a leader and manager!

-Listen to your team members, take feedback with a grain of salt, and always be thinking ahead to what the next steps in the process will be.
+Listen to your team members, take feedback with a grain of salt, and always think ahead to the next steps in the process.